megamp15/megamp15/README.md

 ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-### I'm [Mahir](https://www.mahirp.ml/), a senior computer science student at Texas A&M University.
+### I'm [Mahir](https://www.mahirp.ml/), a recent graduate of Texas A&M University.

  **Work Experiences:**
+- 👨‍💻 Software Developer Intern for the Digital Core Team at The Ismaili Council for USA
 - 🎇 Software Developer - Team Lead and Student Assistant Researcher for Aggienova Supernovae Research
 - 📱 Android Developer - Texas A&M University in partnership with NowSecure and Bespin - U.S. Air Force
-- Software Developer Intern for Digital Core Team at The Ismaili Council for USA
+- 🖥️ Software Developer for Zbottomline, LLC.

 <br>